MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 track6_color: bliss
 track2_link: 'https://mailtapetracks.s3.amazonaws.com/281/track2.mp3'
 ---
-<p id="introduction">This morning, the amazing producer Maud Geffray has join us.
-Her solo album Polaar is a gem of cold electronic music with many layers to dig into.<br>Today's MailTape is a rollercoaster of emotions and feelings.
-I hope you are ready for the ride !</p>
+<p id="introduction">This morning, the amazing producer [Maud Geffray](https://www.facebook.com/maudgeffray75/) has join us.
+Her solo album Polaar is a gem of cold electronic music with many layers to dig into.<br>Today's MailTape is a rollercoaster of emotions and feelings melted in eletronic sounds.
+I hope you are ready for the ride!
+I'm really proud of this episode, so let me know your thoughts on this.</p>

 # Maud Geffray's selection